In Dar es Salaam we boarded the bus

 the hawkers’ smell sour with resilience –

-this resilience and despair and the ripe banana I shall always remember
+this resilience and the hawkers’ despair I shall always remember

-of an acetylene torch toiling in the 0-60 Auto Garage
+of an acetylene torch toiled inside the darkness of the 0-60 Auto Garage,

 its fierce chemistry trying to hold things together.